redhat-cip/dci-openshift-agent/README.md

     - IPMI configuration for all nodes in OCP cluster: `ipmi_user`, `ipmi_password`, `ipmi_address`
     - MAC addresses for all nodes in OCP cluster
-- Does my `/etc/dci-openshift-agent/settings.yml` file reflect the right topic/component for my needs?
+- Does my pipeline file reflect the right topic/component for my needs?
 - Is my `dci-openshift-agent` SSH key transferred to the provision host? e.g. can I SSH without a password from Jumpbox -> provisioner?